cloud-hippie/classes-in-the-wild/.lesson/instructions.md

 Once you have completed the asignment:
 - Fork this repo into your Github account.
 - Take the URL.
-- Submit the URL on the Assignment Page on Discord or your Cloud Hippie Clasroom assignment lesson.
+- Submit the URL on the Assignment Page on Discord or your Cloud Hippie Classroom assignment lesson.